-Delivering an average of 1.6 billion cubic feet of natural gas every day, safety is at the core of everything we do, but we know we can't do it alone.
+The safe delivery of natural gas is at the core of everything we do, but we know we can't do it alone.

 For us, preparedness means developing integrated response plans based on open communication and teamwork.
-We work year-round with local fire and police services so that they have the information they require to respond to an emergency and we regularly communicate important information to local governments, community fire and police services, utilities, residents, business owners, neighbours, tenants, community leaders and contractor companies, like you.
+We work year-round with local fire and police services so that they have the information they require to respond to an emergency, and we regularly communicate important information to local governments, community fire and olice services, community leaders, residents, business owners, neighbours, tenants, utilities and contractors like you.